goodrobots/devFrame/docs/_docs/21-ardupilot-setup.md

 - [Follow the video on wiki](https://ardupilot.org/copter/docs/common-blheli32-passthru.html#the-following-section-shows-how-to-setup-blheli-32-pass-through-support) to use BLHeli32 Suite to:
   - Check ESC firmware settings are all the same.
   - Change motor rotations as required.
-  - Now is also a good time to update firmware.
+  - Now is also a good time to update ESC firmware.
 We updated to 32.7 as of this writing.

 ## Motor Test 2
-- For this motor test we will makes sure the radio
+- For this motor test we will makes sure the motor rotation is correct and that the radio works to arm the motors.
-- Flt battery
+- Connect your flight battery and wait for tones to complete.
-- Move throttle stick to bottom right and hold until armed
+- Press and hold Safety Switch until LED is solid.
-- Motors should spin slowly
+- Move throttle stick to bottom right and hold until armed.
-- See wiki for tweaking motor spin when armed etc
+- Motors should spin slowly.
+And in the [right directions](https://ardupilot.org/copter/docs/connect-escs-and-motors.html).

 ## Range Finder (LiDAR)
 - Per Wiki